-- •The expected outcomes and impact of each program and/or program of study (e.g., ability of students to earn industry-recognized credentails, academic achievement, learner access to high-skill, high-wage and indemand programs, etc.) - •This is potentially the most critical of the three definitions.
+- •The expected outcomes and impact of each program and/or program of study (e.g., ability of students to earn industryrecognized credentails, academic achievement, learner access to high-skill, high-wage and indemand programs, etc.) - •This is potentially the most critical of the three definitions.
 A strong definition of quality will drive funds to programs that prepare students for current and future workforce needs and may help to transitions programs that are not meeting future needs.

-What Information Should Locals Collect: Labor Market Alignment
+What Information Should Locals Collect: Labor Market Alignment What does the law say?
+What does the law mean?
 The comprehensive local needs assessment will include a description of how CTE programs offered by the eligible recipient are aligned to State, regional, Tribal, or local in-demand industry sectors or occupations identified by the State workforce development board or local workforce development board, including career pathways, where appropriate.
 The CLNA may also identify programs designed to meet local education or economic needs not identified by State boards or local workforce development boards.
 The law requires an analysis of how CTE programs are meeting workforce needs, and provides eligible recipients with multiple ways to demonstrate labor market demand, from a combination of state and local sources.